adamtwig/D4D/docs/DetailedTaskOverview.md

 ##### Main Tasks
 * Heat map for aggregate migration between arrondisements by month
 * Visualization for month by month migration by user

+##### Open-ended Task
 * Does the definition of home location matter for migration?
+  * What measures/variables to use to find a statistically significant difference?

 #### Matt - Time
 ##### Motivating Question